MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-data-handling.md

 ms.author: mhart
 ---

-# Data handling for Dynamics 365 Market Insights alerts
+# Data handling for Dynamics 365 Market Insights Preview

 (This topic is pre-release documentation and is subject to change.)